by Santorini Dave • Updated: November 7, 2018

 Subway: 6 to 33rd Street; Bus: M1/2/3/4

 The architecture, sculptures, tapestries, murals, and artwork alone are worth a visit, but this one-hour tour is also an inside look at the humanitarian work of this world-wide organization.
 The 18-acre site is officially an international zone, with its own stamps and post office.
 Tourgoers see three council chambers, most notably the handsome Security Council room, plus the domed General Assembly room, spacious enough to accommodate delegations of the 193 member nations.
-Exhibits explain U.N goals such as disarmament, peacekeeping and human rights.
-Among the notable art works are a replica Royal Barge from Thailand; a Norman Rockwell mosaic, The Golden Rule, and two murals: the brilliantly-hued Mola Kuna from Panama and Mankind’s Struggle for Lasting Peace by Dominican artist Jose Vela Zanetti.
+Exhibits explain U.N goals such as disarmament, peacekeeping, and human rights.
+Among the notable artworks are a replica Royal Barge from Thailand; a Norman Rockwell mosaic, The Golden Rule, and two murals: the brilliantly-hued Mola Kuna from Panama and Mankind’s Struggle for Lasting Peace by Dominican artist Jose Vela Zanetti.
 Outdoor treasures include a Henry Moore sculpture of a reclining woman and a Japanese peace bell housed in a Shinto shrine.
 The entry plaza along the East River holds several memorable sculptures, including The Ark of Return, a memorial to the victims of slavery.
 Tours purchased on site are assigned to the next available slot.
-To insure a time, order online in advance.
+To ensure a time, order online in advance.

 Public Tours Monday to Friday, 9:45am-4:45pm unless General Assembly is in session.

 Lobby, shops and post office: 9am-4:30pm, Saturday-Sunday 10am-4:30pm.
 Visitors must have official photo ID and go through a security check at the Visitors Check-in Office at 801 First Avenue at 45th Street before entering the building.